 Drug trafficking is an international problem with growing links to other criminal activities.
 Canada places a high priority on a co-ordinated international response to aid other countries and meet international standards, and is committed to working multilaterally, regionally and bilaterally on drug issues.
 Canada has developed complementary domestic and international responses to combat illicit drugs.
-Domestically, Canada’s efforts were outlined in October 2007 with the announcement by Prime Minister Harper of the National Anti-Drug Strategy.
+Domestically, Canada’s efforts were outlined in October 2007 with the announcement by the Governement of Canada of the National Anti-Drug Strategy.
 The Strategy’s three priority areas – prevention, treatment, and enforcement - form a comprehensive approach to reducing the supply of and demand for illicit drugs domestically.
 Canada promotes the principles of the National Anti-Drug Strategy as a template for countries to consider in addressing the world drug problem.

 Internationally, Canada's commitment to anti-drug efforts includes many agreements, including three United Nations Conventions related to drugs.